The Ajazz K870T is a keyboard that’s absolutely packed with desired features such as Bluetooth connectivity and RGB lighting.

 This board is compact, but still provides a lot of utility in a TKL layout by removing the unnecessary number pad.

-Overall the board is pretty great but the lack of quality materials, the use of unknown switches, and ABS keycaps are a bit disappointing.
+Overall the board is pretty great, but the lack of quality materials, the use of unknown switches, and ABS keycaps are pretty major downsides.

-If you are interested in checking out this board, you can find the Ajazz K870T on Amazon.
+If you are interested in checking out this keyboard, you can find the Ajazz K870T on Amazon.